TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 Suppose that $A$ is an invertible $n \times n$ matrix.
 Then we know that the linear system $A\vect{x} = \vect{b}$ has a unique solution for each $\vect{b}$ in $\R^n$.
 And we also know that the determinant of $A$ is not equal to zero.
 <BR>
-The next proposition gives a 'ready made' formula for the solution.
+The next proposition gives a ready-made formula for the solution.

 ::::::{prf:theorem} Cramer's Rule
 :label: Thm:DetExtras:Cramer